The superhero gig ain't no big thing, I save the world at least twice a day before bedtime. They got nothin' on me!

 Plot: Scott Lang (Paul Rudd) has been sentenced to house-arrest as a result of the events from Captain America: Civil War.
 However his responsibilities as Ant-Man have not ceased as Doctor Hank Pym (Michael Douglas) and his romantic interest, Hope (Evangeline Lilly), need Lang’s help once more as they have to face off against a mysterious assassin simply called Ghost in order to save Hope’s mother from the quantum realm.

 My Thoughts: Ant-Man and the Wasp is a sequel that I believe works even better than its predecessor, and I still think that the first Ant-Man movie is good.
 This story though feels far more original and unpredictable than the formulaic structure that we were given before, while still retaining the excitement and creativity in the action sequences that involve the size manipulation again; a premise that is expanded upon even further with this sequel and it’s all the better for it.
 The three leads played by Rudd, Douglas, and Lilly share terrific chemistry with each other as this makeshift family unit.

 I really thought that the villain of the ‘Ghost’ (Hannah John-Kamen) is probably one of the most underrated villains of the MCU thus far; her motives were clear and easy to sympathize with while still being downright creepy in some parts.
 Personally, I rank this as one of the most entertaining out of the whole franchise.
-Which was a much needed cinematic relief at the time in 2018, seeing how it was the first Marvel flick to come out after Avengers: Infinity War, which if you’ve seen that then you know how much of a stone cold bummer that film’s ending is.
+This was a much-needed cinematic relief at the time in 2018, seeing how it was the first Marvel flick to come out after Avengers: Infinity War, which if you’ve seen that then you know how much of a stone-cold bummer that film’s ending is.

 13) Guardians of the Galaxy Vol. 2 (2017)